Catherine E. Snow: Literacy development in elementary school second-language learners

 Snow was a part of a series of studies that collected data on the language development of bilingual students.
-This study focused on elementary students who are second-language learners and the relationship between literacy in their first language which translates into literacy into their second language.
-The research involved in this study was a combination of assessments, data collected on home-language, and school records that determined students' reading ability.
-The overall project examined cross-language relationships in the classroom and at home.
-Parents were asked to fill out questionnaires about home language and family reading practices for a better insight.
 Researchers controlled a variation in teaching methods by studying children only in schools that employed Success for All.
-Lastly, the reading skills had to be carefully assessed to track the first and second language development and their relations to each other.
-Researchers examined the student's phonological segmentation, word reading skills, word recognition, and listening and reading comprehension in both Spanish and English.
 The research concluded that being orally proficient in a first-language will not be enough to develop second-language skills.
 The work suggested that children need to be literate in their first language to build second-language skills and having instructions in their first language will only be beneficial to their success.
-On top of first language instructions, teachers need to incorporate English instructions as well to build on to their student's vocabulary and spelling.

-Personal

-Catherine Snow met her husband Michael Baum from Cedar Falls, Iowa, at McGill University in Montreal.
-They have a son named Nathaniel Baum-Snow.
-She lives in Brookline, Massachusetts with Michael.